Breast Cancer Oncologists

 Sometimes more information is needed before a full discussion of treatment options can be completed, so a second appointment maybe needed when that information has been obtained.
 More commonly though at this point time can be taken to explain your unique situation, prognosis and suggested treatment.
 Any treatment options are discussed and a plan agreed upon.
 You are not rushed to make a treatment decision on the day if you do not feel able to.

 Once a plan has been agreed then arrangements are made for treatment to start.
 If chemotherapy is required then you may choose your preferred location.
-Newcastle Private Hospital or Lake Macquarie Private Hospital are currently the only 2 private treatment centres in the Newcastle and Hunter region.
+Newcastle Private Hospital, Lake Macquarie Private Hospital and Maitland Private Hospital are currently the only private treatment centres in the Newcastle and Hunter region.